Saifou49/Food_Website/README.md

-This is a simple website using html and tailwind css
+This is a simple website using html  tailwind css and javascript